capJJang/libft/README.md

  - restrict keyword informs compiler that variables ar pointing different address

- - what is difference between bsd/string.h and string.h?
+ - size of register is kind of cpu architecture. like x86 or x64